Sourceless/bucket-list/README.md

 Goal | Details/Reason | Status
 --- | --- | ---
 Get better at Vim | Need to be faster! |
-Learn to touchtype properly, in Dvorak | Can;t be having RSI later in life.
+Learn to touchtype properly, in Dvorak | Can't be having RSI later in life.
 Plus, efficiency. |

 ##Programming Languages
 Goal | Details/Reason | Status